 Alamosa is known for its gorgeous location.
 Nestled in the San Luis Valley along the Rio Grande, its proximity to the Great Sand Dunes National Park and Preserve makes it an ideal tourist destination.
 For the hungry tourist, there is another gem right in town - Locavores, a farm fresh experience hoping to enhance Alamosa’s culinary reputation.

 Walking around Alamosa reveals a city caught in the fast food industry’s vice grip.
 While great for those on a budget, chain restaurants are not known for their health benefits or exciting menu options.
-The burgers are flat, the chicken is frozen and the salads are laughable.
-Locavores owner Wendi Seger, frustrated with eating at Subway for six years, wanted to change that.
+Locavores owner Wendi Seger, frustrated after eating countless lunches at national chain restaurants, wanted to change that.

 “I just wanted a good salad,” Seger said.